State Library of Oregon

-The State Library of Oregon in Salem, is the library for the U.S. state of Oregon.
-The mission of the State Library of Oregon is to provide leadership and resources to continue growing vibrant library services for Oregonians with print disabilities, the Legislature and state government, and all Oregonians through local libraries.
+The State Library of Oregon is the library for the U.S. state of Oregon, located directly northwest of the Oregon State Capitol in Salem.
+Its mission is to provide leadership and resources to continue growing vibrant library services for Oregonians with print disabilities, the Legislature and state government, and all Oregonians through local libraries.

 History

-The Territorial Library was first housed in the Territorial Capitol Building that burned in 1855 with most of the library collection lost to the fire.
+The Territorial Library was first housed in the Territorial Capitol Building, which burned down in 1855 with most of the library collection lost to the fire.
+The library collection was lost again in 1889, when a storm blew the roof off of the new Capitol building.

 The Oregon State Library was established as the Oregon Library Commission in 1905.
 The original mission of the Library was to establish public and school libraries throughout Oregon.
 Cornelia Marvin came to Oregon from the Wisconsin Free Library Commission to direct the commission, and later became the first State Librarian.
 Soon the State Library was also providing information to state government agencies and collecting and preserving the publications of state agencies.

-Prior to the completion of a stand-alone building in 1939, the state library was located in the basement and first floor of the Oregon Supreme Court Building.
+From 1913, prior to the completion of a stand-alone building in 1939, the State Library was located in the basement and first floor of the Oregon Supreme Court Building.
 This building and the Oregon State Capitol were connected by tunnels used for heating and electricity.
-The fire that destroyed the capitol in 1935 also caused damage to the library collections, when the water used to fight the fire drained into the basement.
+The fire that destroyed the capitol in 1935 also caused damage to the library collections when the water used to fight the fire drained into the basement.

+Work on the current State Library building began in February 1928, funded by $450,000 from the Public Works Administration.

-In 1969 the Library took over Talking Book and Braille library services for blind and print-disabled Oregonians from the Multnomah County Library in Portland.
+In 1969, the Library took over Talking Book and Braille library services for blind and print-disabled Oregonians, which had previously been handled by the Multnomah County Library in Portland.

+State Librarians

+The current State Librarian is Wendy Cornelisen.
+Past State Librarians include Jennifer Patterson, MaryKay Dahlgreen, Jim Scheppke, Wesley Doak, Marcia Lowell, Eloise Ebert, Eleanor Stephens, Harriet Long, Virginia Bacon, and Cornelia Marvin.